anshul10105/IPL-Viewership-And-Ad-Revenue-analysis/README.md

 ### Conclusion
 IPL is not just a cricket tournament but a business ecosystem.

-Viewership has consistently grown, especially on digital platforms, opening new opportunities for advertisers.
+**Viewership has consistently grown, especially on digital platforms, opening new opportunities for advertisers.**

-Ad revenues peak during marquee matches and playoffs, making them prime slots for brands.
+**Ad revenues peak during marquee matches and playoffs, making them prime slots for brands.**

-The analysis highlights the strategic importance of sponsorship deals, brand placement, and digital engagement in driving IPL’s business success.
+**The analysis highlights the strategic importance of sponsorship deals, brand placement, and digital engagement in driving IPL’s business success**

 This project demonstrates how data-driven insights can help optimize broadcasting, advertising, and sponsorship strategies for one of the world’s biggest sports leagues.